traefik/traefik-helm-chart/EXAMPLES.md

 ### Using Inline Plugin

-For testing or production deployments, embed plugin source directly in values.yaml:
+For testing or general use, embed plugin source directly in values.yaml:

 ```yaml
 experimental: